Microbiology Trivia Questions Quiz!

 Endospores are specialized structures produced by certain bacteria in response to unfavorable environmental conditions.
 These structures are highly resistant to heat, radiation, chemicals, and desiccation.
 Endospores allow the bacterial cell to enter a dormant state, protecting its genetic material until conditions become favorable again.
 This enables the cell to survive harsh conditions such as extreme temperatures, lack of nutrients, or exposure to toxic substances.
 Therefore, the statement "endospores allow cell to survive environmental changes" is true.

-• All of these are eukaryotes
+46. All of the following organisms are eukaryotes except:

 Explanation